South East Flows Restoration Project

 Water storage in the Tilley Swamp Watercourse will also restore and promote wetland ecology in the region by recreating aquatic habitat for birds, fish, frogs and vegetation.

-Construction works commenced in March 2017 and are scheduled for completion in mid 2018.
+Construction works commenced in March 2017 and are scheduled for completion in late 2018.

 The project has resulted from investigations that took place from 2007-2012 into the feasibility of restoring a flow path from the South East to the Coorong South Lagoon, incorporating extensive environmental, engineering, hydrology and community knowledge.